Linear Programming Complementation: Fractional hypergraph theory

 \subsection{Fractional hypergraph parameters}

 Many important graph parameters, such as the clique number, chromatic number, matching number, etc. can be viewed as the optimal values of IPs defined on hypergraphs related to the original graph.
-Hypergraph fractional theory then lifts the integrality constraint and focuses on the fractional analogues of those parameters, which are then optimal values of the corresponding LP relaxations.
-In this subsection, we review four important fractional hypergraph parameters, and how they are related.
+Fractional hypergraph theory then lifts the integrality constraint and focuses on the fractional analogues of those parameters, which are the optimal values of the corresponding LP relaxations.
+In this section, we review four important fractional hypergraph parameters, and how they are related.
 A comprehensive account of those parameters can be found in \cite{SU97}.

-A (finite) \textbf{hypergraph} is a pair $H = (V,E)$, where $V$ is a set of $n$ vertices and $E$ is a multiset of $m$ edges, each being a subset of vertices.
+A (finite) \Define{hypergraph} is a pair $H = (V,E)$, where $V$ is a set of $n$ vertices and $E$ is a multiset of $m$ edges, each being a subset of vertices.
 Recall the following concepts for a hypergraph $H$.
-Its \textbf{incidence matrix} is $M=M_H \in \R^{n \times m}$ such that, for all $v \in V$ and $e \in E$,
+Its \Define{incidence matrix} is $M=M_H \in \R^{n \times m}$ such that, for all $v \in V$ and $e \in E$,

-A vertex is \textbf{universal} if it belongs to all edges of $H$.
-On the other hand, a vertex is \textbf{isolated} if it does not belong to any edge of $H$.
-Say an edge $e$ is \textbf{complete} if $e = V$ and that it is \textbf{empty} if $e = \emptyset$.
-We say $H$ is \textbf{nontrivial} if it has no empty edges and no universal vertices.
+A vertex is \Define{universal} if it belongs to all edges of $H$.
+On the other hand, a vertex is \Define{isolated} if it does not belong to any edge of $H$.
+Say an edge $e$ is \Define{complete} if $e = V$ and that it is \Define{empty} if $e = \emptyset$.

+We now introduce four LPs related to a hypergraph $H$; we shall then apply the LP complementation theorem to them.
+All those LPs have an optimal value in $[1, \infty]$.
+Technically, if the optimal value is either $1$ or $\infty$, then the LP complementation theorem does not apply.
+However, we highlight these degenerate cases, which can easily be handled separately.
+By using the convention that $1$ and $\infty$ form a complement pair, we can then include these degenerate cases in our hypergraph complementation theorem.

-A \textbf{covering} of $H$ is a set of edges whose union is equal to $V$.
-The \textbf{covering number} $k(H)$ of $H$ is the minimum size of a covering of $H$.
-The \textbf{fractional covering number} $k_f(H)$ of $H$ is the optimal value of the following LP, which we give in two forms: a concise matrix form and a more explicit form.
+A \Define{covering} of $H$ is a set of edges whose union is equal to $V$.
+The \Define{covering number} $k(H)$ of $H$ is the minimum size of a covering of $H$.
+The \Define{fractional covering number} $\Fractional{k}(H)$ of $H$ is the optimal value of the following LP, which we give in two forms: a concise matrix form and a more explicit form.

-It is easily seen that the covering number is actually the optimal value of $K(H)^I$.
+It is easily seen that the covering number is actually the optimal value of $\IP{ K(H) }$.
 We remark that $K(H)$ is feasible if and only if $H$ has no isolated vertices.
 Clearly, if $K(H)$ is feasible, then it has an optimal solution.
-In that case, $k_f(H) = \Opt(K(H)) \ge 1$, with strict inequality if and only if $H$ has no complete edges.
+In that case, $\Fractional{k}(H) = \Opt(K(H)) \ge 1$, with strict inequality if and only if $H$ has no complete edges.